 As a newcomer you might get tempted to ask an established photographer to mentor you, copy his or her style and take on every assignment you get thrown your way.
 Before you know it, you’re working crazy hours without much to show for.
 Sooner or later you’re going to realize that a) you’re a copy cat, b) your work isn’t getting any better or more fun and c) people aren’t too keen on referring you.
 “The solution to this common problem is to simply pause and think.
 What makes you or your style unique?
 Once you’ve established that, only take those assignments that let you further develop your style.
 You may not make millions from those assignments, however you are investing in your future,” says Theo.

 The photography business on the island is crowded to say the least.
 In order to be able to make a living from your art, you need to stand out.
-And the best way to do that is through your work.
+That’s why you have to take these business tips very seriously.
+The best way to be conspicuous is through your work.
 Having a mentor can be life-changing, but don’t forget to be you.
 Make sure you take what you learn and apply it in an original way.
 “Try to look at tried-and-tested locations in a new light.
 Literally.
 Get out of your comfort zone and experiment with other types of art.
 Experiment with paint, design, installations; whatever works for you.
 I’m constantly trying something new; pushing the boundaries.
 Some work, others don’t.
 But it helps me grow as a photographer,” says Theo.
 Check out some of his more experimental photography here.

 Latest posts by DaniellePalm (see all)

 - The ‘After’ Checklist: your post-wedding to do list - 1st February 2017

 - Capturing the future of digital photography - 8th September 2016